eformsignen/eformsignen.github.io/help/chapter5.rst

-Form Builder, also known as OZ in Office, is a form editor that converts a document created using Microsoft Office into an electronic document containing components (fields).
+Form Builder, also known as OZ in Office, is a form editor that converts a document created using Microsoft Office into an electronic document containing fields.
 By using OZ in Office, you can easily convert existing Excel, Word, and PowerPoint forms such as contracts, applications, and agreements into electronic documents.